This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I will always say that every recipe should be given at least one chance as written.
 However, a strata is one of the easiest dishes to switch up and customize to one’s personal preference or ingredients on hand.
 The base is the bread and custard, and everything else is extra.
 Here are some changes that could be made:

-• The Swiss chard can easily be switch out for spinach or kale.
+• The Swiss chard can easily be switched out for spinach or kale.

 • The bacon can be substituted for sausage or left out entirely.